CATcher-org/CATcher/docs/developer-notes.md

 ## Logging

-CATcher caches log data in `localStorage` within the browser. `localStorage` stores data as key, value pairs and behave similarly to cookies.
+CATcher caches log data in `localStorage` within the browser. `localStorage` stores data as key-value pairs and behave similarly to cookies.
 The caching processes is handled the following way.

 - To ensure that all logs are routed through a custom error handling class, so that it can be manipulated and logged to the browser, we first let `ErrorHandlingService` implement the `ErrorHandler` class. (`ErrorHandler` is the default class responsible for logging errors, warnings and other data in Angular.)
 - Once the `ErrorHandler` class has been implemented and the `handleError` method is overriden in the `ErrorHandlingService`, we will replace the original `ErrorHandler` with our custom service in `app.module.ts` using a custom provider.